 vii.
 A Touch of the Japanese Culture

-Even though some Japanese furniture has gotten incorporated some modern aspects, they still portray Japanese people’s culture.
+Even though some Japanese furniture has incorporated some modern aspects, they still portray Japanese people’s culture.
 If it is the tables and chairs, they come short-legged.

 Like the old Japanese furniture, most come made with natural materials and contain little detail.